 Plan a June visit to enjoy the Marlow Town Regatta and Festival with two days of rowing, music, food and dragon boating or the Marlow Regatta at Dorney Lake scene of Olympic rowing triumphs.
 Come in July to witness the ancient ceremony of Royal Swan Upping when the Queen's Swan Marker and Swan Uppers travel by skiff from Sunbury to Abingdon to complete the annual census of the swan population on the River Thames.
 By tradition, the colourful crew break for refreshment at The Two Brewers in St Peter Street prior to staying overnight in the town.

-What to see in Marlow
+What to see and eat in Marlow

 St Peter Street – Marlow's oldest and most picturesque street, which runs down to the water's edge.
 Key buildings include the 19th century St Peter's Church, designed by Pugin, and the Two Brewers pub – a traditional favourite with the Swan Uppers.